dgroomes/lucene-playground/README.md

 * [x] DONE Implement a demo that just delegates to the Lucene demo.
 I've built the Lucene demo jar file from source for version 9.2.0.
 Now I need to copy it in and have the Gradle depend on it.
-* [ ] Eject from the official Lucene demo and create a demo of my own.
-It might be interesting to create an index over JSON files.
+* [ ] IN PROGRESS Eject from the official Lucene demo and create a demo of my own.
+It might be interesting to create an index over
+      JSON files.
 And then maybe even highlight the query match in the console?
+* [ ] Make sure unusual characters work.
+For example, search by emoji.

 ## Reference